phschaeff/ict-install/README.md

 Some common errors encountered when starting ict.

+### Error starting Report.ixi
+If the ict_report-ixi-service starts with the following error:

+`INFO  [main/ReportIxi]   Can't connect to Ict 'ict'.
+Make sure that the Ict Client is running.
+Check 'ictName' in report.ixi.cfg and 'ixi_enabled=true' in ict.cfg.`

+the solution may be simply restarting the services, as in (as root):

+`systemctl stop ict_report-ixi.service ; systemctl restart ict ; sleep 1; systemctl start ict_report-ixi.service ;  journalctl -f _UID=$(id -u ict)`

 ### UnknownHostException

 This error is usually due to an invalid entry in the `ict.properties` file.